• Skip to primary navigation

 However, as you get accustomed to the drink, you start experiencing the complex, rich undertones.

-Hints of licorice, coffee, and even chocolate complement the smoky aftertaste that's present due to roasting the barely beforehand.
+Hints of licorice, coffee, and even chocolate go with the smoky aftertaste that's present due to roasting the barely beforehand.

 The liquid also is a bit more viscous than other spirits and has a rich mouth feel.